burnedpopcorn/PolyCRACK/README.md

 ## To Install Extension using the CRX
 > ZIP is recommended, because CRX usually fails
+1. Download the CRX from the Releases Tab
-1. Do steps 1-4
+2. Do steps 3-4 from the ZIP instructions
-2. Open your Computer's File Manager (
+3. Open your Computer's File Manager (
 > You still need to keep the ```chrome://extension``` tab open and on screen, even if only partially

-3. Drag and Drop the CRX file onto the ```chrome://extension``` tab
+4. Drag and Drop the CRX file onto the ```chrome://extension``` tab

 After that, it should be installed and can be accessed by opening the App Drawer and Opening the PolyCraft App